agt-the-walker/board-utils/README.md

 Events (red cards, C) are collected in a personal pile face down after being played (p.10)

-## Scythe

-While the number of coins you have during the game is not hidden information, you are never required to reveal their total value to other players (p.7)

 ## The Pillars of the Earth